awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/asg-purchase-options.md

 1. Choose **Next**\.

-   Or, accept the rest of the defaults, and choose **Skip to review**\.
+   Or, you can accept the rest of the defaults, and choose **Skip to review**\.

 1. On the **Specify load balancing and health checks** page, configure the following options, and then choose **Next**:

-   1. \(Optional\) To register your Amazon EC2 instances with a Elastic Load Balancer \(ELB\) load balancer, choose **Enable load balancing**\.
+   1. \(Optional\) To register your Amazon EC2 instances with an Elastic Load Balancing \(ELB\) load balancer, choose **Enable load balancing**\.
 To attach an Application Load Balancer or Network Load Balancer, choose an existing target group or create a new one\.
 To attach a Classic Load Balancer, choose an existing load balancer or create a new one\.

    1. \(Optional\) To enable your ELB health checks, for **Health checks**, choose **ELB** under **Health check type**\.